Air pollution meteorology and Plume Types

 Atmospheric Stability

-The degree of atmospheric stability plays a key role in the ability of the atmosphere to disperse the pollutants emitted to it.
+The degree of atmospheric stability plays a key role in the ability of atmosphere to disperse the pollutants emitted to it.
 It is determined by comparing ELR and ALR.

 When ELR = ALR, the atmosphere is neutrally stable.